vjrantal/SCAMP/README.md

 # Simple Cloud Manager Project - Web Application #
-This project contains a single Web App that contains both the Views/Pages along with the Web API in support of the Pages.
+This project contains a Single Page Web App that contains both the Views/Pages along with the Web API in support of the Pages.

 ### Setting Azure Active Directory Tenant ###